 Clinical Presentation of Transient Synovitis and Reactive Arthritis in Children

 Children with transient synovitis presents with unilateral hip pain.
-The pain might be also felt in the groin.
-Children who are too young to communicate might present with crying all night and inability to sleep.
+The pain might be also felt in the groin, thigh, or knees.
+Children who are too young to communicate might present with crying all night and an inability to sleep.
 There may be a limp or abnormal crawling in infants, and the pain can range from mild to severe.

 Half of the cases of transient synovitis report a history of a recent flu-like illness.
 The most common preceding symptoms of transient synovitis include vomiting, diarrhea and a runny nose.

 Children with transient synovitis are usually not feverish.
-Physical examination of the affected side shows mild restriction of range of motion.
+A physical examination of the affected side shows mild restriction of the range of motion.
 Abduction and internal rotation are usually restricted on the affected side.
 Tenderness to palpation is also a common finding.
 The log roll sign is positive in patients with transient synovitis.

 Reactive arthritis usually happens within 2 to 4 weeks after a gastrointestinal tract infection.
 Sometimes, the arthritis can happen immediately or during the acute infectious illness.
 Patients most commonly describe diarrhea, and sometimes dysentery one week before the onset of the classical triad of reactive arthritis: urethritis, arthritis and conjunctivitis.